-- 1. Use the tree view to click on KVM switches > [All switches].
+- 1. Use the tree view to click on KVM Extenders > [All extenders]. - Right-click the device and click on Identification LED > On or Identification LED > Off in the context menu.

 Saving and restoring the data of the KVM system

 The backup function lets you save your configurations.
 You can reset your configurations with the restore function.